webpwnized/byepass/README-INSTALL.md

 #### Step 4: Tell john the location of byepass's word mangling rules

 The rule are located in <byepass directory>/rules/byepass.conf.
-To tell john the location, add the following line to john.conf.
+To tell john the location, add the following line to john-local.conf (create the file in John folder if missing).

     .include "<location of bypass>/byepass/rules/byepass.conf"
     .include "<location of bypass>/byepass/rules/OneRuleToRuleThemAll.rule"